Neighborhood Feature Pooling for Remote Sensing Image Classification: Experimental Results and Discussion

-A total of 18 similarity metrics are evaluated within the NFP framework using ResNet-18 on the UC Merced dataset to identify the most effective function for capturing local feature relationships.
-As shown in \cref{tab:similarity_comparison}, cosine similarity achieves the highest classification accuracy ($98.86 \pm 0.58$), emphasizing the importance of angular alignment between feature vectors.
-This metric captures directional consistency while being invariant to magnitude, making it particularly suitable for remote sensing scenarios with variable illumination and intensity.
+We evaluate 18 similarity measures within the NFP framework using ResNet-18 on the EuroSAT dataset to identify the most effective metric for modeling local feature relationships.
+As shown in~\cref{tab:similarity_comparison}, cosine similarity achieves the best classification performance ($98.52 \pm 0.20$\%), suggesting that angular alignment between local feature vectors is particularly informative for neighborhood encoding.
+Cosine similarity emphasizes directional agreement while being less sensitive to differences in feature magnitude, which is beneficial in multispectral remote sensing scenes with variations in illumination and contrast.

-Several other metrics, including dot product ($98.25 \pm 0.62$), Hellinger ($98.25 \pm 0.56$), and Earth Mover's Distance ($98.49 \pm 0.59$), also show strong performance, suggesting that angle and distribution-aware functions are effective.
-In contrast, distance-based measures such as root mean square error (RMSE) ($98.02 \pm 0.56$), L$_1$ norm ($98.41 \pm 0.40$), and L$_2$ norm ($98.25 \pm 0.68$) result in slightly lower accuracy, indicating that absolute deviations are less informative in texture-based classification tasks.
-Overall, these results highlight cosine similarity as the most appropriate choice for guiding NFP, due to its ability to preserve fine-grained spatial structure in local neighborhoods.
+Several alternative measures also perform competitively, including Earth Mover’s Distance (EMD) ($97.09 \pm 0.18$\%), Squared Chord ($97.02 \pm 0.17$\%), and L$_2$ norm ($96.96 \pm 0.29$\%).
+In contrast, performance is notably lower for metrics such as Canberra ($79.14 \pm 1.02$\%) and Chi-Squared Type~2 ($74.35 \pm 7.66$\%), indicating weaker suitability for local neighborhood comparison in this setting.
+Notably, Sharpened Cosine (SCS) exhibits substantially higher variance ($\pm 10.99$), suggesting unstable performance across runs.
+Overall, these results support cosine similarity as the default choice for NFP on EuroSAT, providing a strong balance between robustness and discriminative power for local neighborhood modeling.